venkat-ranganathan/projects/index.md

 ## Minesweeper

-Website asdflkj 🤖 Programmed Pololu 3pi Robot to traverse 36x48” black-lined grid and find user defined number of 1x1” white “mines”.
+Programmed Pololu 3pi Robot to traverse 36x48” black-lined grid and find user defined number of 1x1” white “mines”.
 Directly programmed hardware.
 Defined motors as output, light sensors as input, buttons as input, LCD display as output, and piezo (speaker) as output.
 Created functions to self-correct movement to stay on grid by using current state of light sensors and adjusting left/right motor power